vakshit/rduino4/readme.md

 ## Compiling and Linking

 Our program now contains the important data tables, as well as a `main` that can be called by the microcontroller.
 We will now turn our attention to building the project for the Teensy.
-We’ll use a Makefile to handle the build process.
-Laying out the code and data in the Teensy’s flash memory is done with a linker script.

 ## Accessing the hardware